Waranga Uniting Churches

 FAITH | HOPE | MEANING | GRACE | COMMUNITY

-Sunday 21st April: Streaming from Murchison and online at Colbinabbin, Rushworth, Tatura, and for folk at home.
+Streaming from Rushworth, and on Zoom at Colbinabbin, Murchison, Tatura, and for folk at home.

-Join us as we share, sing, pray and reflect together.
-And remember the most important things in the world are not things at all; they are love, hope, joy, grace, faith, peace, perseverance, and belonging.
+The service will be streaming from Rushworth, led by Heather Woodman.
+Join us as we share, sing, pray and reflect together on these stories and open our hearts to the ways God is at work, transforming our lives and the world around us.
+And remember the most important things in the world are not things at all; they are love, hope, joy, grace, faith, peace, perseverance, and friendship!

 Click on the link below to join the Waranga Cluster Zoom Church Service or watch it on Facebook.